-- 37. If an Interested First Nation wishes to become a Committed First Nation, it must provide a notice to FNESC and provide documentation to show that it meets the following criteria: - a. have, or have confirmed funding for, a First Nation School for students in K4 to grade 12 (or some of these grades) on its reserve land; - b. have passed a band council resolution indicating its interest in exercising jurisdiction over education (substantially in the form attached as Annex B); - c. have passed a second band council resolution, substantially in the form attached as Annex C, confirming their request for an offer from Canada and confirming the name of their negotiator; and - d. have either received an offer from Canada that has not expired or formally requested an offer, or renewed offer, from Canada. - 38.
-Upon receipt of a notice under section 37, FNESC will review the documentation provided by the Interested First Nation.
-If the Interested First Nation meets the criteria set out in section 37, then FNESC will add the First Nation to the list of Committed First Nations and remove it from the list of Interested First Nations. - 39.
-A First Nation that has been confirmed as a Committed First Nation under section 38 may not be eligible for funding from FNESC that is designated for CFNs until the following fiscal year. - 40.
-Committed First Nations are only eligible to receive CFN support funding from FNESC for as long as their offer from Canada is open for acceptance.
+- 33. If an Interested First Nation wishes to become a Committed First Nation, it must provide a notice to FNESC and provide documentation to show that it meets the following criteria: - a. have, or have confirmed funding for, a First Nation School for students in K4 to grade 12 (or some of these grades) on its reserve land; - have passed a band council resolution indicating its interest in exercising jurisdiction over education (substantially in the form attached as Annex B); - have passed a second band council resolution, substantially in the form attached as Annex C, confirming their request for an offer from Canada and confirming the name of their negotiator; and

+- d. have either received an offer from Canada that has not expired or formally requested an offer, or renewed offer, from Canada. - 34.
+Upon receipt of a notice under section 33, FNESC will review the documentation provided by the Interested First Nation.
+If the Interested First Nation meets the criteria set out in section 33, then FNESC will add the First Nation to the list of Committed First Nations and remove it from the list of Interested First Nations. - 35.
+A First Nation that has been confirmed as a Committed First Nation under section 34 may not be eligible for funding from FNESC that is designated for Committed First Nations until the following fiscal year.